 Key of Liberation:

 Luke 4:19 TPT.
-“The Spirit of the Lord is upon me, and He has anointed me to be hope for the poor, freedom for the brokenhearted, and new eyes for the blind, and to preach to prisoners, “You are set free.”
+“The Spirit of the Lord is upon me, and He has anointed me to be hope for the poor, freedom for the brokenhearted, and new eyes for the blind, and to preach to prisoners, ’You are set free.’
 I have come to share the message of Jubilee, for the time of God’s great acceptance has begun.”

 Key of Persistent Prayers:

 Gal 4:2-6 TPT.
 “For until the time appointed by the Father when he comes of age, the child is under the domestic supervision of the guardians of the estate.
 So, it is with us.
 When we were juveniles, we were enslaved under the hostile spirits of the world.
 But when that era came to an end and the time of fulfillment had come, God sent his son, born of a woman, born under the written law.
 Yet all of this was so that he would redeem and set free all those held hostage to the written law so that we would receive our freedom and a full legal adoption as his children.
-And so that we would know for sure we are His true children, God released the spirit of sonship into our hearts- moving us to cry out intimately, “My Father!
-You’re our true Father!”
+And so that we would know for sure we are His true children, God released the spirit of sonship into our hearts- moving us to cry out intimately, “’My Father!
+You’re our true Father!”’

 Key of Love: